gabrielpierobon/transformer/docs/m4_evaluation_guide.md

    - `Monthly-test.csv`

    Place these files in the `data/raw/` directory.

+   > The M4 dataset can be downloaded from the [M4 Competition GitHub repository](https://github.com/Mcompetitions/M4-methods/tree/master/Dataset).

 2. Trained a transformer model or have a pre-trained model available in the `models/final/` directory.